-Survey Czarist Russia and examine the Soviet Union from 1917-1991.
-Topics include Czarist Russia; Marxism; 1905 Revolution; Bolshevik Revolution; Russian Civil War; achievements and failures of Soviet communism; social, political and cultural developments; and Lenin, Stalin, Khrushchev and Gorbachev.
+This course will both survey Czarist Russia and examine the Soviet Union from 1917-1991.
+Topics include Czarist Russia; Marxism; 1905 Revolution; Bolshevik Revolution; Russian Civil War; achievements and failures of Soviet communism; social, political and cultural developments; and Lenin, Stalin, Khrushchev, and Gorbachev.

-HI332+ Mediterranean Encounters 1100-1700 3 credits Explore the Mediterranean basin as an arena of intercultural exchange among the Catholic, Orthodox and Muslim worlds.
-Examine the economic, religious, and political boundaries that defined the Mediterranean and focus on those who were able to transgress these boundaries to conduct interaction with those of different faiths and cultures.
+HI332+ Mediterranean Encounters 1100-1700 3 credits

+This course will examine the Mediterranean basin as an arena of intercultural exchange among the Catholic, Orthodox and Muslim worlds, as well as the economic, religious, and political boundaries that defined the Mediterranean and focus on those who were able to transgress these boundaries to conduct interaction with those of different faiths and cultures.
 Topics will include: the Crusades, the culture of Islamic Spain, the Holy Land as shared and contested space, Jews in the Mediterranean, and Ottoman expansion in the Mediterranean.